How a 2nd Chance Mortgage Can Get You On The Property Ladder

 If you’ve been declined a remortgage on your main home, then you have a number of options open to you.
 Just because your current lender has said ‘no’ and you’re desperate for a mortgage, don’t worry, it doesn’t mean you can’t find a more sympathetic second chance mortgage company.

 Each lender is different and has different criteria to assess a mortgage application, so it may just be a matter of finding the right lender, the mortgage experts we work with may be able to help you and create a positive outcome.

 A second charge remortgage is a secured loan and lenders, especially 2nd charge lenders, tend to look more favourably on people because they have an existing home.

 Your current income arrangements can play a big role in defining your eligibility for a mortgage, especially if combined with other issues mentioned here such as poor credit history.

-Again, the greater financial complications at play, the higher the risk, making it more likely that you’ll be declined by mainstream lenders and have to opt for a last chance mortgage programme.
-That’s the perfect time to give Online Mortgage Advisor a call.
+Again, the greater the financial complications at play, the higher the risk, making it more likely that you’ll be declined by mainstream lenders and have to opt for a last chance mortgage programme.
+That’s the perfect time to give Online Mortgage Advisor a call on 0808 189 2301.